hozzahp/Github-test-SoftCarp/README.md

 *italics*

-This is going to be some change in the branch version- not the master version
+This is going to be some changes in the branch version- not the master version

 This is the homebase of the project